 Grade 3 students attend Shabbat Mishpacha every 3rd Shabbat morning of the month, as well as Gesher Erev Shabbat Services throughout the year.

 Grade 3 supports Birthday Angels—an organization based in Israel that creates birthday parties for underprivileged children.

 #1: Let’s Learn About Israel

-Parents and children create a connection to Israel through a simulated archeological dig.
-The organization Dig the Past provides a powerful educational program that combines hands-on fun, learning and a real taste of Israel.
+In a new interactive program at Temple Shir Tikva, parents and children will create a connection to the State of Israel.
 Parents will have a chance to learn about the Passport to Israel savings plan and will have an opportunity to share their own Israel experiences with the group.

 #2: Preparing for Siyum Hasefer

 Parents learn about the Siyum Hasefer service and this special milestone program at Shir Tikva.
 They study the prayer V’ahavta—its meaning, its place in the service and its choreography.
 Parents have an opportunity to ask questions and explore the concept of tefillah (prayer) in a general sense.
 They explore the purpose of tefillah and learn why students become part of a praying community in Grade 3.
 At this session, parents receive instructions about the inscription project.
 This project involves the creation of a special tribute which is pasted into each child’s siddur (prayer book).
 The inscription and the siddur are presented to the Grade 3 children at the Siyum Hasefer service.